Garry Kasparov: Overview

+For full details of Kasparov's involvement in politics in Russia – membership of the Communist Party (1984–1991), his role in the establishment of several pro-democracy movements, leaving Russia in 2013 and subsequent opposition from exile to the regime of Vladimir Putin – and his thoughts on a number of international conflicts and questions, including the Yugoslav Wars of the 1990s, the Nagorno-Karabakh conflict in Armenia, the conflict in the Middle East, Catalan independence and the Gaza War, see the Political views of Garry Kasparov.

 Croatian citizenship

 Kasparov had maintained a summer home in the Croatian city of Makarska.
 In February 2014, he applied for citizenship by naturalisation in Croatia, according to media reports, claiming he was finding it increasingly difficult to live in Russia.
 According to an article in The Guardian, Kasparov was "widely perceived" as having been a vocal supporter of Croatian independence during the early 1990s.
 Later in February 2014, his application for naturalisation was approved and he had a meeting with Croatian prime minister Zoran Milanović on 27 February.
 Croatian press cited his "lobbying for Croatia in 1991" as grounds for the expedited naturalisation.
 In an interview for a Croatian daily published in February 2022, Kasparov said he was "very grateful" to Milanović for the help rendered by him (then as prime minister) in obtaining Croatian citizenship.